-To test the usability of the behavior model one has to translate the logical concept of the assistive actors serving as interfaces into a physical appearance of the assistive actors and during this translation in a process called γ one has to use knowledge from the actor-actor induced requirements (AAR) as well as knowledge from Psychology to design a physical appearance of the assistive actors M{DIntf} which can be tested by real users functioning as executive actors.
+To test the usability of the behavior model one has to translate the logical concept of the assistive actors serving as interfaces into a physical appearance of the assistive actors and during this translation in a process called $\gamma$ one has to use knowledge from the actor-actor induced requirements (AAR) as well as knowledge from Psychology to design a physical appearance of the assistive actors $M{DIntf}$ which can be tested by real users functioning as executive actors.

 Finally, to get real data from real users for a usability test one has to arrange an experimental setting whereby a real user - corresponding to the assumed AAR profiles - is challenged to do the required task(s) of the problem.
 This behavior is kept in a protocol.
 After this objective part of the test the user is invited for a small questionnaire to write down his judgments regarding his feelings during the test as well as the circumstances of his feelings.
 Observation protocols and questionnaires of a set of n test-persons $(n = \{5 - 9\})$ will then be evaluated.
 After this evaluation the developer team can consider some possible improvements, and - if improvements have been realized - the tests can be repeated with new test-persons.
 This whole procedure of (testing - improvements) can be repeated several times; at least three times.
 How many repetitions are finally 'optimal' is actually an open question.
-The whole evaluation prrocess with all possible repetitions is called the ω -process.
+It depends to a high degree from the parameter measuring the learning capacity of the test persons.
+How often should one test a test-person and in which timely distance between each test?
+The whole evaluation process with all possible repetitions is called the $\omega$ -process.

 PHILOSOPHY OF THE AAI-EXPERT The 'Philosophy of the AAI-Expert' is centering around the findings of modern Biology and Psychology.
-Its aim is to explain why a human expert is able to use a formal language, here the set theoretical language L{ε} , to talk about his experiences of the empirical world.
+Its aim is to explain why a human expert is able to use a formal language, here the set theoretical language $L{\epsilon}$ , to talk about his experiences of the empirical world.
 What Biology and Psychology are telling us is that the communication of the experts is grounded in their cognitive machinery embedded in their brains.
 Because the human brain in the body is not directly interacting with the outside world but mediated by sensors and actuators the brain constructs an inner model of the outside world.
 And it are exactly the properties of this 'inner model' which provide a 'point of reference' for all our thinking and talking.
+For more details see chapter 9 'AS and AM Philosophy'.

-One conclusion from these considerations is that the reality for a human person is basically perceived as a stream of events, which can be divided in distinguishable situations, called states.
+One conclusion from these considerations is that the reality for a human person is basically given as a stream of neural events, partially translated into phenomena of the consciousness, which can be divided in distinguishable situations, called states.
 A state is understood as a set of properties embedded in a three-dimensional space.
 If at least one property changes a state changes.
 Subsets of properties can be understood as objects, which in turn can be subdivided into 'actors' and 'non-actors'.
 Actors can 'sense' their environment and they can 'respond'.
 More distinctions are possible as needed.